JoasJSD/minecraft_ruinedworld/readme.txt

 # Translation Blacklist
 All words listed here shouldn't be translated, and should be just kept in their original form.
-For example, if you translate "Baoielies" into Spanish, it should stay "Baoielies".
+For example, if you translate "Shadowmelder" into Spanish, it should stay "Shadowmelder".
 If a translation file is sent that translates any word listed here, the author will be told to change it.

 Blacklist:
-''To be worked on''
+- Shadowmelder
+- Robium
+- Roxius

 (Thanks to ieguana for letting me use his template for this page)